 Few industries go through as many changes and new types of technology as cosmetology!
 If you want to appeal to clients that want to take advantage of modern styles and techniques, there may be options in continuing education in Texas for you.
 For example, you might learn about trends in hair coloring, hair cutting with razors, or changing trends in nail art.
 As a cosmetology professional, it's likely that most of your work is focused in one area or procedure.
 If this is the case, you may want to take continuing education classes in other subjects.
 This can keep your skills fresh and relevant, even if they don't get used often.

 License renewal period

 The Texas Department of Licensing and Regulation requires cosmetologists and other licensed professionals to complete at least four hours of continuing education during each two-year licensing period.
 One hour must be in sanitation training.
 The other three hours can be in any approved subject.

 Cosmetologists and other beauty professionals in Texas can earn an impressive range of salaries!
 O*Net lists salaries ranging from $16,600 to $43,700 per year.
-They indicate that the average salary for a cosmetologist is $22,100 per year, which is close to the national average (O*Net, 2013).
+They indicate that the average salary for a cosmetologist is $22,240 per year.
 Part of your income may come from tips, so your salary may vary from week to week.
 The job outlook is very positive for Texas cosmetologists.
-Estimates provided by O*Net show an expected 21% increase in cosmetology job openings between 2010 and 2020.
-This growth rate is 8% higher than the national average, and it represents an expected 1,800 new jobs per year (O*Net, 2010).
+Estimates provided by O*Net show an expected 19% increase in cosmetology job openings between 2016 and 2026.
 Getting continuing education hours and having a well-rounded set of skills may enhance your personal job outlook.